davidbragg/pong/README.md

 # Game Play

 Single player only.
 The left paddle is player controlled and can be moved with the `up` and `down` arrows on the keyboard.
-The `space` bar will "serve" the ball.
+The `space` bar will serve the ball.
 The ball will remain in play until a goal.
-The ball will reset to the start position and wait for the player to "server" again.
+The ball will reset to the start position and wait for the player to serve again.

 # Limitations